Self-Guided Walking Tour in Celle

 2. 2

-Bomann-Museum in Celle, stop 2 on the self-guided walking tour
+Bomann-Museum (Bomann-Museum Celle, Bibliothek), stop 2 on the self-guided walking tour

 Standing right across from the castle, the Bomann is the regional history museum and the deepest dive into Lower Saxon folk life you will find in town.
 Think reconstructed farmhouse rooms, costumes, town history, the everyday stuff that the castle museum across the square does not bother with.
 Entry is 8,00 € and it opens slightly later than the castle, Tuesday to Sunday from 11:00 to 17:00, closed Mondays.
 Honest take: if you are short on time and already paying to see the castle, you can skip the interior here without much regret.
 The two museums overlap less than you would think, but most first-timers do not need both.
 The building itself is worth a look from outside either way.
 Once you have decided, turn and you will see the white church tower rising just behind the museum.
 The entrance to St. Marien is a few steps away.